breynard0/lscoltui/README.md

 `cargo install lscoltui`

 # Status
-This tools is complete to my uses and satisfaction.
+This tool is complete to my uses and satisfaction.
 If there is a feature that you would like to see, please open an issue and I can likely implement it.